White box (computer hardware): Operating systems

 While PCs built by system manufacturers generally come with a pre-installed operating system, white boxes from both large and small system vendors and other VAR channels can be ordered with or without a pre-installed OS.
 Usually when ordered with an operating system, the system builder uses an OEM copy of the OS.

 Whitebook or Intel "Common Building Blocks"

 Intel defined form factor and interconnection standards for notebook computer components, including "Barebones" (chassis and motherboard), hard disk drive, optical disk drive, LCD, battery pack, keyboard, and AC/DC adapter.
 These building blocks are primarily marketed to computer building companies, rather than DIY users.

 Costs

-While saving money is a common motivation for building one's own PC, for example in the US it is generally more expensive to build a low-end PC than to buy a pre-built one from a well-known manufacturer.
+While saving money is a common motivation for building one's own PC, it is not always cheaper.
+For example, in the US it is generally more expensive to build a low-end PC than to buy a pre-built one from a well-known manufacturer.